gregtyminski/Advanced-Lane-Lines/README.md

 Finding radius of curvature is a bit more complicated.
 For each line on each frame radius is calculated using this [formula](https://www.intmath.com/applications-differentiation/8-radius-curvature.php) which is implemented in `l_curvature = self.__find_curvature(left_fit)`
-20 calculated radius values are kept in history of radiuses and average value is returned.
+50 calculated radius values are kept in history of radiuses and average value is returned.
+Radius of curvature is adjusted to real one by multiplying by constant value that is strongly dependent on the shape of original source region used to warp perspective.

 ### 11. Print radius of curvature and position on the image
 The very last step is just to print text on a frame with calculated values.